Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Discussion

 \subsection{Halo Concentration and Local Stability}

 Disks embedded in less concentrated halos exhibit an earlier and stronger multi-armed spiral phase in our models (Fig.~\ref{fig:fmap1}).
-A smaller halo concentration, $c$, produces a shallower inner halo density profile and a weaker contribution of the dark matter component to the circular speed, thereby lowering the epicyclic frequency $\kappa$.
+A smaller halo concentration, $c$, produces a shallower inner halo density profile and a weaker contribution of the DM component to the circular speed, thereby lowering the epicyclic frequency $\kappa$.
 Consequently, the Toomre parameter, $Q = \kappa \sigma_R / (3.36\,G\,\Sigma_{\star})$, decreases to a threshold where gravitational instabilities can grow even without external perturbations \citep{toomre64, binney08}.
 Theoretically, $Q < 1$ is considered unstable, while a higher $Q > 2$ may be required to suppress bisymmetric instabilities \citep{athanassoula86}.
 All our models have $Q < 1$, meaning they are susceptible to the formation of spiral arms via swing amplification \citep{goldreich65, julian66, toomre81}.
+However, due to the stabilizing effects of disk thickness \citep{romeo92,romeo11,romeo13}, our models with $Q < 1$ do not experience such rapid axisymmetric rearrangement and the formation of very strong spirals, unlike 2D simulations of razor-thin disks that employ much lower resolution.

 Controlling the gravitational stability by adjusting the halo concentration has a two-sided effect on bar formation and growth via angular momentum exchange between stars and halo particles.
 However, in our higher-resolution models without a bar, the angular momentum transfer from spirals to the halo remains insignificant, at less than $0.1\%$. \citet{sellwood21b} also reported that only $0.2\%$ of the disk's angular momentum was transferred to the halo by spiral arms.